leah-massey/Borrow-My-Garden-App/README.md

   You should then see ```Login Succeeded```

-- Run the Docker Container:\
+- Run The Docker Container:\
   ```docker run --name some-postgres -p 5432:5432 -e POSTGRES_PASSWORD=mysecretpassword -d postgres``` \
   You should see the new docker container ID